DeeterCesler/kaprekar-crate/README.md

 ### Return Codes

-- Any positive integer is the number of iterations the formula took.
+- Any `Some(positive_integer)` is the number of iterations the formula took.
-- A return value of _-1_ means the input was out of bounds
+- A return value of `Some(0)` means the given input itself was 6174 or 495 (hence `0` manipulations needed).
-- A return value of _0_ means the given input itself was 6174 or 495.
+- A return value of `None` means the input was out of bounds or was all repeating digits
-- Any other positive integer is the number of iterations it took to reach the final result of 6174 or 495.